CW Confirms Fates Of 'The Originals,' 'iZombie,' And Two Other Shows

-The CW show fans finally know the fate of every single show airing on the network right now.
-After months of waiting to hear about four specific shows, The CW confirmed fates late on May 10.
-The Originals, iZombie, Frequency and No Tomorrow fans can now get ready for the fall onwards.
-It’s not all good news, but there are two particular fan bases extremely happy.
+Fans of The CW’s shows finally know the fate of every single series airing on the network right now.
+After months of waiting to hear about four specific shows, The CW confirmed the fates late on May 10.
+The Originals, iZombie, Frequency, and No Tomorrow fans can now get ready for the fall.
+It’s not all good news, but there are two particular fan bases that are extremely happy.

 The Originals Season 5 is officially confirmed.
-While some publications say that the fan’s petition played a part, it is likely the fact that the ratings held steady throughout the year.
-Just three days ago, TV by the Numbers stuck to the idea that The Originals renewal was highly likely, sitting at 67 percent chance.
+While some publications say that the fan’s petition played a part, it is likely due to the ratings holding steady throughout the year.
+Just three days ago, TV by the Numbers stuck to the idea that The Originals’ renewal was highly likely, sitting at 67 percent chance.

 #TheOriginals gets a visit form #TheVampireDiaries' @ImMatthew_Davis Friday & we've got your exclusive sneak peek!https://t.co/87ZQ8jJLVK pic.twitter.com/TCdgIG1uCa